Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: Model of the system

 Moreover, from \eqref{eq:hatQ} and \eqref{eq:lhat0}, for any inputs $\vect a\in\mathcal{U}$ such that $\lvert\mathbb{E}_{\hat\rho}\left[V^\star({\vect s}^{+})|\vect s,\vect a\right]\rvert<\infty$, we have:

-where the last inequality is obtained by noting that (i) also implies $V_{N-1}^\star({\vect s})=V^\star({\vect s})$.
-This directly yields \ref{eq:QQ}. \end{proof} Theorem \ref{theorem1} states that, independent of the discount factor $\gamma$, is it possible to find a finite-horizon OCP that provides the optimal policy and optimal value functions of a discounted MDP if an inexact model is used.
+where the last inequality is obtained by noting that \ref{eq:VV} for $N>1$ and $\hat V_{0}^\star({\vect s})=\hat T({\vect s})=V^\star({\vect s})$ for $N=1$.
+This directly yields \ref{eq:QQ}. \end{proof} Theorem~\ref{theorem1} states that, independent of the discount factor $\gamma$, it is possible to find a finite-horizon OCP cost function that provides the optimal policy and optimal value functions of a discounted MDP if an inexact model is used in the finite-horizon OCP.
 We observe that the setup of this paper has been analyzed in~\cite{zanon2022stability}, under the assumption of a perfect model, i.e., $\hat \rho[\cdot|\vect s,\vect a]=\rho[\cdot|\vect s,\vect a]$.
 In that case \eqref{eq:lhat0} reads:

 which corresponds to the cost modification discussed in~\cite{zanon2022stability}.